-5 questions for next Democratic debate – Bloomberg’s first
+5 questions for next Democratic debate, Mike Bloomberg’s 1st

 No candidate has the potential to upend the race for the Democratic presidential nomination more than Bloomberg, the former New York mayor and billionaire owner of a financial data and news empire.

-He has spent more than $400 million on advertising so far and has risen in national polling as a result.
+He has spent more than $400 million on advertising and has risen in national polling as a result.
 That has allowed him a place on the debate stage in Las Vegas, after the Democratic National Committee dropped an additional requirement of reaching a certain number of donors.
 Since Bloomberg accepts no donations, polls were the only way he could qualify.

 He has demonstrated the power of essentially an unlimited budget, but he will have to directly engage with five other contenders who have been debating one another for months, holding town halls and answering voters’ questions.